East Tennessee State Buccaneers

-The East Tennessee State Buccaneers are the 16 intercollegiate athletics teams that represent East Tennessee State University (ETSU), located in Johnson City, Tennessee.
+The East Tennessee State Buccaneers are the 17 intercollegiate athletics teams that represent East Tennessee State University (ETSU), located in Johnson City, Tennessee.
 ETSU's teams include men and women's basketball, cross country, golf, soccer, tennis, and track and field; women's-only softball and volleyball; and men's-only baseball and football.
 The Buccaneers compete at the National Collegiate Athletic Association (NCAA) Division I level as a member of the Southern Conference (SoCon).

 Teams

-A member of the Southern Conference, East Tennessee State sponsors teams in nine men's and nine women's NCAA sanctioned sports:
+A member of the Southern Conference, ETSU sponsors teams in eight men's and nine women's NCAA-sanctioned sports: The most recent change to ETSU's sports sponsorship was the dropping of men's indoor track & field after the 2022–23 season.

 Baseball

 Casey Mae Riley serves as the Director of Player Operations.
 ETSU's baseball team won the 2013 Atlantic Sun Tournament with a 7–2 win over Kennesaw State May 26, 2013.
 The first-ever A-Sun championship for ETSU win earned the Bucs their first NCAA tournament appearance in 32 years.